hungaikev/tech-blog/_posts/2017-01-20-postgres-flink-sink.md

 );
 ~~~~

-It can store instances of Row.
-Row is basically just a wrapper for the parameters of the prepared statement.

-So now we just need to transform our data stream of cases into rows.
+The JDBCOutputFormat can only store instances of Row.
+A Row is basically just a wrapper for the parameters of the prepared statement.
+This means need to transform our data stream of cases into rows.
 We're going to map the id to caseid, and the trace hash to tracehash.

 ~~~~
 DataStream<Case> cases = ...